 While taking out this specific type of insurance isn’t a legal obligation, it’s something that more and more landlords are seeing as essential to minimise the risk of their rental income dropping should the unexpected happen – especially for those with large portfolios generating their only source of revenue.

-It’s worth noting that the policy won’t pay out if the property is uninhabitable for renovations that aren’t necessary following some kind of damage/disaster, e.g. updating a kitchen or repainting the bedrooms.
-Most plans do, however, cover damage by bad tenants who purposefully treat the property poorly.
+It’s worth noting that the policy won’t pay out if the property becomes uninhabitable due to renovations that aren’t necessary following some kind of damage or disaster, such as updating a kitchen or repainting the bedrooms.
+However, most plans do cover damage caused by bad tenants who purposefully mistreat the property.

 Won’t my buildings insurance cover all of this?